SAP/openui5-docs/docs/Step_2_Enable_Routing_cf3c57c.md

 ```

-Single-page applications based on OpenUI5 can use a so-called "router" to dispatch hash-based URLs to one or more views of the app.
+Single-page applications based on OpenUI5 can use a so-called “router” to dispatch hash-based URLs to one or more views of the app.
 Therefore, the router needs to know how to address and show the views.
 In OpenUI5, we can simply add a `routing` section to our existing `sap.ui5` section in the descriptor file to configure the router.
 There are three properties that can be used to configure the routing of your application:

 -   `config`